TeasingSisyphus/CuttleAngular/README.md

 	-Client can request to be subscribed to a game

 NEXT:
-	-Enable
+	-Enable Glasses Eights
+		-Create different pictures for glasses
+		-Either use different tag, or toggleable directive to make opponent's cards visible/not -Find a way to display the eight differently if it is glasses (change its img) -Enable One-Off Effects
 	-Clean up DOM
-		-Create space for selector and fields even when no cards are present -Made space for selector by using cardback image when nothing is selected -Properly Delsect by replacing image with a blank card -Fix playerNum bug
+		-Make space for hands and fields before they are filled with cards

+	-Fix playerNum bug
 		-Change timing of Card creation loop and display a loading screen while users wait -Instantiate cards when 2nd player joins?